gavinhogan/grails-metrics/README.md

 @Metered
 This annotation can be added to any method you wish to be metered.  @Metered uses sensible defaults to create an instance of com.yammer.metrics.core.Meter and the associated code to update it from within your method body.

-@Metered
-If you want to create a meter on a method simply add @com.yammer.metrics.groovy.Metered to the method.
-This will create a meter on the class to record calls to that method the the necessary method calls

 Before